Never Ever Can We Be Brothers

 A YouTube video of Dmitruk reading her poem went viral, quickly accumulating more than a million views.
-A song based on the poem was created by Lituanian musicians from Klaipėda.
+A song based on the poem was created by Lithuanian musicians from Klaipėda.
 It also quickly accumulated more than a million views.
 The poem was hotly debated in the press and received many thousands of responses from Russians and Ukrainians.
 According to Yuri Loza, the "elder Russian brothers" in the poem appear as the reincarnation of Big Brother from Nineteen Eighty-Four.
 It is one of the two most popular poems which were written in Ukraine immediately following the Euromaidan.
 According to literary critics, the poem might have been influenced by Russian translation of the "Britons never will be slaves!".